kfrancis2017/InterMap/README.md

-# InterMap
+# Welcome to InterMap!
-Interactive Muscle Map for ITGS IA
+An Interactive Muscle Map created for my ITGS IA.